electric-eloquence/vinyl-fs/README.md

 Takes a folder path string or a function as the first argument and an options object as the second.
 If given a function, it will be called with each [vinyl] `File` object and must return a folder path.
 Returns a stream that accepts [vinyl] `File` objects, writes them to disk at the folder/cwd specified, and passes them downstream so you can keep piping these around.

-Once the file is written to disk, an attempt is made to determine if the `stat.mode`, `stat.mtime` and `stat.atime` of the [vinyl] `File` object differ from the file on the filesystem.
-If they differ and the running process owns the file, the corresponding filesystem metadata is updated.
-If they don't differ or the process doesn't own the file, the attempt is skipped silently.
-__This functionality is disabled on Windows operating systems or any other OS that doesn't support `process.getuid` or `process.geteuid` in node.
-This is due to Windows having very unexpected results through usage of `fs.fchmod` and `fs.futimes`.__

-__Note: The `fs.futimes()` method internally converts `stat.mtime` and `stat.atime` timestamps to seconds; this division by `1000` may cause some loss of precision in 32-bit Node.js.__

 If the file has a `symlink` attribute specifying a target path, then a symlink will be created.

 __Note: The file will be modified after being written to this stream.__